eno-lc/eno-lc/README.md

 * ✉️  You can contact me at [enishalilajjj@gmail.com](mailto:enishalilajjj@gmail.com)

 <p>
-Engineering enthusiast committed to implement and maintain system-based interfaces and components.
-Skillful in writing well designed, testable code and designing low latency applications.
-Hardworking and passionate with strong organizational skills.
-Ready to help teams achieve company goals.
-Excellent time management and problem-solving skills.
-Organized and dependable candidate successful at managing multiple priorities with a positive attitude.
-Willingness to take on added responsibilities to meet team goals. </p>
+A passionate engineering enthusiast with a strong commitment to implementing and maintaining system-based interfaces and components, with excellent skills in writing well-designed, testable code and designing low latency applications.
+With a hardworking and organized approach, supporting teams in achieving their goals.</p>

 ###
 <div align="center">